What is Communication?

 Succeeding in your career requires good communication skills.
 You need to know what you want and how you are going to attain it.
 Being an excellent communicator can help propel your career.

 Good communication skills can aid in helping you land an interview and pass the selection process.
 Being able to articulate well provides a significant advantage!
-To do your job effectively, you have to discuss problems, request information, interact with others, and have good human relations skill – these are all part of having good communication skills.
+To do your job effectively, you have to discuss problems, request information, interact with others, and have good human relations skills – these are all part of having good communication skills.
 They help in being understood well and in helping understand the needs of those around you.

 Bad Communication in the Workplace